tos-network/emo/docs/implement-api-bindings.md

 ## API Commands

-There is a "standard IPFS API" which is currently defined as "all the commands exposed by the kubo implementation".
+There is a "standard IPFS API" which is currently defined as "all the commands exposed by the emo implementation".
 There are auto-generated [API Docs](https://ipfs.io/docs/api/).
-You can Also see [a listing here](https://github.com/ipfs/kubo/blob/94b832df861728c65e912935641d08880c341e0a/core/commands/root.go#L96-L130), or get a list of commands by running `ipfs commands` locally.
+You can Also see [a listing here](https://github.com/ipfs/emo/blob/94b832df861728c65e912935641d08880c341e0a/core/commands/root.go#L96-L130), or get a list of commands by running `ipfs commands` locally.

 ## Implementing bindings for the HTTP API